Yet Another Introduction to Quantum Computing

 • What advantages, if any, does quantum computing offer?
 This topic is key to the whole thing, but I’m going to skip over it very lightly here.
 Maybe a Part II will discuss it in more depth.

-• What is the status of quantum computing today? and what are its prospects?
+• What is the status and what are the prospects of quantum computing today?
 Well, an answer is too much to hope for, but I’ll offer some reflections.

 Regular computers are built around bits, quantum computers are built around qubits.
 So what does that mean?

-The archetypal example of a qubit is an atomic nucleus with a spin of ½, like the 89Y isotope of Yttrium, so let’s think about that (although many quantum computers don’t actually use spin-½ nuclei, but let’s leave that for now).
-The spin means that the nucleus acts as if it were an electrical charge spinning in one direction or the other, and this spinning electrical charge creates a little magnet that can be pointing either “up” or “down”.
+The archetypal example of a qubit is an atomic nucleus with a spin of ½, like the 89Y isotope of Yttrium (although many quantum computers don’t actually use spin-½ nuclei, but let’s put that aside for now).
+The spin means that the nucleus has angular momentum, as if it were an electrical charge spinning in one direction or the other.
+This spinning electrical charge creates a little magnet that can be pointing either “up” or “down”.

-(Classically, the direction of angular momentum is thought of as the axis around which the rotation happens, which is a bit odd when you first come across it.
-Quantum mechanics follows the same rule.
-Similarly, a classical electric current moving round in a circle creates a magnetic field.
+(Aside: classically, the axis around which the rotation happens is the “direction” of angular momentum, which is a bit odd when you first come across it.
+Angular momentum in quantum mechanics follows the same rule.
+Similarly, a classical electric current moving in a circle creates a magnetic field.
 So quantum spin, a form of angular momentum, is following similar rules as classical angular momentum.
-A big difference, though, is that classical angular momentum can take any value–a bicycle wheel can spin at any speed–but quantum spin can take only specific discrete values (it is “quantized”): in the case of a spin-½ particle that is +½ or -½, which we usually call “spin up” or “spin down”.)
-These two values can represent \(0\) and \(1\), just as a classical “bit” might be a transistor that can take on a state of “on” or “off”.
+A big difference, though, is that classical angular momentum can take any value–a bicycle wheel can spin at any speed–but quantum spin can take only specific discrete values (it is “quantized”): in the case of a spin-½ particle that is +½ or -½, which we usually call “spin up” or “spin down”.
+These two values can represent \(0\) and \(1\) when used as a qubit in a quantum computer, just as a classical “bit” might be a transistor that can take on a state of “on” or “off”.
+It’s often said that an electron or nucleus with angular momentum is like a little ball spinning around an axis, except that it’s not a ball and it’s not spinning.)

-You may have heard that qubits can exist in a superposition of 0 and 1, but let’s leave that to one side for now.
+Qubits, as has often been said, exist in a state that is a superposition of 0 and 1, but let’s leave that to one side for now as well.

 An archetypal qubit: an atom with nuclear spin up or down

-Qubits may be built from atomic nuclear spins, using nuclear magnetic resonance, but can in principle be built from any other system that displays this two-level behaviour.
-Some research groups have built quantum computers with atomic-scale qubits, like arrays of charged ions trapped in space by electromagnetic fields or arrays of neutral atoms.
-Others are exploiting macroscopic quantum phenomena – for example, Google and others use qubits based on superconductivity in circuits of maybe a micrometre in size: the current in a superconductor is macroscopic (although still small by our standards) but is quantized.
-And there are other approaches too (often called “modalities”): photonics, topological “anyons” and more.
+Qubits may be atomic nuclear spins, using nuclear magnetic resonance, but in principle any other system that displays this two-level behaviour can be used as a qubit.
+Some research groups have built quantum computers with atomic-scale qubits, like arrays of charged ions trapped in space by electromagnetic fields (e.g., Quantinuum or IonQ) or arrays of neutral atoms (e.g. QuEra).
+Others (e.g. Google and IBM) are exploiting macroscopic quantum phenomena – for example, qubits based on superconductivity in circuits of maybe a micrometre in size: the current in a superconductor is macroscopic (although still small by our standards) but is quantized.
+And there are other approaches too : photonics (e.g. Photonic and Xanadu), topological “anyons” (Microsoft) and more.
+These different approaches are often called “modalities” in industry jargon.

 A feature of quantum computing is its division of intellectual and physical labour.
 Some people build quantum computers using a particular modality, and learn how to work with the components that they need.
 Others spend their time developing quantum algorithms that could, in principle, run on a quantum computer built with any of these modalities.

 The large number of qubit “modalities” being pursued is often seen as a strength of the field, a sign of its vitality, and this makes sense from a “don’t put all your eggs in one basket” perspective.
 The number of modalities increases the chance that one of them will surely a scalable quantum computer.
 But I wonder… is it also a sign of the uncertainty that remains?
-After all, if there were a clear path from a particular modality to a general purpose quantum computer, then the industry would have coalesced around that modality, and the number of modalities being actively pursued suggests that each has obstacles that it has not yet surmounted.
+After all, if there were a clear path from a particular modality to a general purpose quantum computer, then the industry would have coalesced around that modality.
+The number of modalities being actively pursued suggests that each has obstacles that it has not yet surmounted.
 It would be interesting to chart the progress in the industry, not by what each company and research group says about its own modality and its own breakthroughs, but by what they each say about the limitations of everyone else who is competing for the same funds.
+But OK, back to quantum computing proper.

 Whatever approach you choose, you want to build a computer out of these qubits.
 So the next thing you need for a computer is logic gates.
 In a classical computer the simplest gate is this NOT gate.